“Taste and see that the LORD is good; blessed is the one who takes refuge in him.”

 When David encountered grace he was never the same.
 He wanted everyone to experience God and His infinite goodness.
-David was saying “you’ve got to try this.”
+David was saying “you’ve got to experience this.”
 In other words, You won’t understand unless to see for yourself.
-The word “tāʿam” means to taste,” or perceive.
+The word taste is “tāʿam” meaning to “taste,” or perceive”.
 When it comes to genuine grace, you have to experience it to appreciate it.

 An Encounter with Undeserved Favor

 We see another encounter with grace take place in the temple courts, where Jesus was about to teach the people who were gathered there.
 The Pharisees and the teachers of the law brought in a woman who had been caught in adultery.
 They made her stand before all the people.

 Imagine the shame and humiliation she must have felt, standing in front of those people.
 She was guilty and didn’t deny it, the law required judgment, and the Pharisees insisted on it.
 How did Jesus respond?
 He demonstrated mercy and grace.

 After stooping down and writing on the ground, He says “Let any one of you who is without sin be the first to throw a stone at her.”
 Upon hearing this they left one after another.
 Jesus then asked her, “Woman, where are they?
 Has no one condemned you?”
 “No one, sir,” she said.
 “Then neither do I condemn you,” Jesus then says.
 “Go now and leave your life of sin.” (see John 8:1-8)